 The various laws set forth by the ruling municipality as to the end use of a certain piece of property.
-They dictate the criteria for design, materials and types of improvements allowed.
+They dictate the criteria for design, materials, and types of improvements allowed.

-- Building standard plus allowance
+- Building standard plus an allowance

 The landlord lists, in detail, the building standard materials and costs necessary to make the premises suitable for occupancy.
 A negotiated allowance is then provided for the tenant to customize or upgrade materials.